Castor & Pollux User Guide#

 - Moving the pulse width knob of each of the oscillators will enable or disable LFO routing to the oscillator's pulse width.
-Turning the knob counter-clockwise will disable the LFO, turning it clockwise will enable it.
-The LEDs near the oscillator will illuminate if the LFO is enabled.
-When the LFO is enabled, the pulse width knob will control the intensity of the pulse width modulation instead of directly setting the pulse width.
+When the LFO is routed to an oscillator, its pulse width knob will control the intensity of the pulse width modulation instead of directly setting the pulse width.
+Turning the knob counter-clockwise will disable the LFO routing, turning it clockwise will enable it.
+The LEDs near the oscillator will illuminate if the LFO routing is enabled.

 Editing module settings#

 Even though Castor & Pollux uses analog circuitry to make its beautiful sounds, there is a little microcontroller brain inside that's orchestrating everything.
 There's a few settings you can tweak over USB, such as the LED brightness and the range of the pitch knobs.
 Head over to the web-based settings editor to tweak to your heart's content.